 Where h = Planck's constant and v = frequency of radiation emitted or absorbed.

-We will take
+We take the following assumptions:

 rn : radius of nth orbit